 The most important task in USB drive repairing is to recover data from the corrupted or damaged drive.
 Therefore, this post will start with a USB drive data recovery tool to extract files from the problematic flash drive, then cover 3 flash drive repair tools to fix your drive back to normal.
 Here we go.

-Some USB flash drive repair tools will format your USB drive (which will erase everything) to fix its software problem.
-Therefore, if the files in the flash drive matter to you, before applying a USB repair utility to the drive, you may want to recover all your data from the broken drive.
+Therefore, if the files in the flash drive matter to you, before (or after) applying a USB repair utility to the drive, you may need to recover all your data from the broken drive – Yes, it’s still possible the recover the disappeared files as long as you have got a USB data recovery tool.

-Since you can't access what's inside the pen drive right now, you need to use a software utility that can recover files from a corrupted flash drive and save them on a computer first.
-FonePaw Data Recovery is an optimal choice, which can easily extract pictures, videos, documents (.doc, .pdf, .xls, etc.), audio files from the USB drive even if it’s broken.
+Since you can't access what's inside the pen drive right now, a software utility that can recover files from a corrupted flash drive is what you need.
+FonePaw Data Recovery is an optimal choice, which can easily extract files from the USB drive even if it’s broken or formatted.
+Most importantly, it’s free to scan and preview the data that can be recovered on your USB flash drive.

-It takes 4 steps to get back files from a USB drive with the FonePaw utility.
+It takes only 4 steps to get back files from a USB drive with the FonePaw utility.

 Step 1.
 Run Broken USB Data Recovery Tool